MerkulovDaniil/hse24/homework.md

     What is the rank of $Y$ if $\text{rank} \; X = r$?

-1. **Image Compression with Truncated SVD** Explore image compression using Truncated Singular Value Decomposition (SVD).
+1. **Image Compression with Truncated SVD** [10 points] Explore image compression using Truncated Singular Value Decomposition (SVD).
 Understand how varying the number of singular values affects the quality of the compressed image.
     Implement a Python script to compress a grayscale image using Truncated SVD and visualize the compression quality.

     * **Truncated SVD**: Decomposes an image $A$ into $U, S,$ and $V$ matrices.
 The compressed image is reconstructed using a subset of singular values.